 Japan P&I has been enhancing asset management and internal risk management to ramp up investment profits.
 However, we do not expect any significant changes in its conservative approach to investment.
-While the association has slightly increased its fixed-income and equity investments, their limits have been raised only at a moderate pace based on those initially set.
+In accordance with its plan to increase allocation for fixed-income and equity investments, the association has raised these investments slightly.
+Also, their limits have been raised only at a moderate pace based on those initially set.
 Its investment portfolio continues to be made up of mostly fixed-income instruments, such as U.S. Treasury bonds and Japanese and foreign public and corporate bonds mostly rated 'A' or higher.

 In addition, Japan P&I has taken adequate measures to control risk.
 For instance, it is a member of the Pooling Agreement of the International Group of P&I Clubs, which gives it access to the group's reinsurance program.
-Also, it can collect more additional premiums than scheduled by making supplementary calls from members and imposing premium increases at renewal when needed.
-As part of its effort to enhance risk management, it planned to start monitoring its overall risks in accordance with the Solvency II framework and writing an in-house risk and solvency assessment report in fiscal 2019.
-However, given that discussions regarding economic value-based capital regulations in Japan have begun in earnest, Japan P&I has adopted a more flexible stance regarding its enterprise risk management policy, watching further developments closely.
+Also, it can collect more additional premiums than scheduled by making supplementary calls from members and implementing a general increase.
+As part of its effort to enhance risk management, the association has considered starting to monitor its overall risks on an economic value basis and prepare an Own Risk and Solvency Assessment (ORSA) report, taking into account changing regulations in Japan and overseas.
+Furthermore, responding to the deterioration in its combined ratio, it has bolstered the use of enterprise risk management in its insurance underwriting business.